goodbyeaustria/archive/index.md

 Loves to highlight the underdog, beer and talking endlessly.
 Chris originally a Londoner spent seven years in Melbourne and now lives in Berlin.
   - Summary: An insight look on how to build a [print-at-home Chip Shop (offline) board game](http://www.chrischinchilla.com/print-at-home-chip-shop-released) with printed paper cards (72 products, 76 events and 36 personalities) that let you run a computer company in the 80's to build your silicon empire.
 Learn how to turn [cards in markdown files](https://github.com/GregariousMammal/Chip-Shop) as used on the game website into [high-quality printable PDFs](http://www.chrischinchilla.com/creating-a-game-with-markdown-pandoc-latex-and-pdfjam) for a premium pre-boxed or print-yourself card deck version and much more.
+- **Why you would (not) want to build your own static site generator** by [Matthias Beitl](http://cssence.com)
+  - Bio: Matthias Beitl gets paid for technical consulting, which tends to be rather fuzzy.
+To combat this, he manages to sneak in some tangible web development whenever possible.
+He really likes the web, his first site went online in 1998, at a time when having a tilde in the URL was the norm.
+IRL hobbies include coffee and ducks, in that order.
+  - Summary: It's a brave new world of static site generators out there.
+So why would you write your own when [this is your competition](http://www.staticgen.com)?
+We'll look into the pros and cons.
+And pitfalls.
 - _Your Talk Here_
 - _Your Talk Here_
 - Discussion & Questions